Sierra Blanca (New Mexico): Geography

 The majority of the Sierra Blanca range is within the Lincoln National Forest, and part of this is protected as the White Mountain Wilderness Area.
 Much of the southern half of the range, including the summit of Sierra Blanca Peak, is within the Mescalero Apache Indian Reservation.
 The peak is sacred to the Mescalero Apache, and requires a permit from the tribe for access.
 To the south, across the valley of the Rio Tularosa, lie the Sacramento Mountains.
 To the north is Carrizozo Mountain, and to the northeast lie the Capitan Mountains.
 On the west side, the range rises high above the Tularosa Basin.

 The range serves as the headwaters for the Rio Ruidoso, Rio Tularosa, and Rio Bonito, as well as numerous arroyos draining into the Tularosa Basin, including Nogal Arroyo at the north end of the range.

 Sierra Blanca Peak dominates the range and can be seen for many miles, particularly within the Tularosa Basin.
 It is visible from as far away as Sandia Crest near Albuquerque.
 It is one of the southernmost points at which alpine ecosystems occur in the United States.
 Rising more than 5500 ft above the adjacent Tularosa Basin, it has the highest topographic prominence in the state.

 The eastern foothills of the Sierra Blanca range include the town of Ruidoso.
 The area has a number of popular hiking and camping destinations.
 Sierra Blanca Peak is the towering backdrop and snow-maker for Ski Apache, the southernmost major ski resort in North America.
 Ski Apache is located mostly on land within the Lincoln National Forest and is operated as a concession under contract to the U.S. Forest Service by the Mescalero Apache Tribe's Inn of the Mountain Gods.

+Climate

 Volcanology

 Sierra Blanca is a massive complex of volcanic rocks, including pyroclastic materials, lava flows, and intrusions.
 An ancient and heavily eroded volcanic pile, it is the largest mid-Tertiary volcanic complex east of the Rio Grande, with an estimated volume of erupted products of 185 cumi.
 Eruptions began about 38 million years ago, and extended over a twelve-million-year period.
 Most of the eruptions produced voluminous lava flows and breccias, with numerous intrusive dikes emplaced throughout the complex.
 The final activity produced the intrusions which form the present-day Sierra Blanca Peak.
 Following the volcanic period, the range's topography was modified by Pleistocene glaciation, block faulting, and erosion.

 Between 2007 and 2014, the Sierra Blanca complex was geologically mapped, and the following stratigraphy was adopted: